FreeRCT/FreeRCT/doc/savegame.rst

 The file starts with a file header to identify the file as being a save game.
 After the file header come data patterns of game elements that are stored.

 All data in the file is organized in **patterns**.
-Each pattern starts with a magic string (4 bytes) and a version number (4 bytes), followed by the pattern's data layout as detailed below.
+Every pattern starts with a magic string (4 bytes) and a version number (4 bytes), followed by the pattern's data layout as detailed below.
+The pattern is terminated by the magic string in reverse.

 A pattern can contain other nested patterns.
 A pattern which is not nested in any other pattern is called a **block**.

+By convention, the magic strings of blocks consist of four uppercase characters, and the magic strings of all other patterns consist of four lowercase characters.

 ======  ======  =======  ======================================================
 Offset  Length  Version  Description